ververica/ververica-platform-playground/README.md

-# Ververica Platform Playground
+# Welcome to the Ververica Platform Playground

-Welcome to the Ververica Platform Playground!
+In this playground, you will install Ververica Platform, integrate it with Minio for Universal Blob Storage and create your first Apache Flink application using Ververica Platform.

 ## Setting the Stage